flexion/qpp-design-exercise/README.md

 1. **Review of the static click-through producing [comments and suggestions](https://github.com/flexion/qpp-design-exercise/blob/master/project_assets/design-deliverables/Round%201/team-feedback/QPP-RD1-comments.pdf).** This review is a collaborative exercise that includes the user, UX designer, and Front-End Developer identifies opportunities for improvement.

-1. **Implement [improvments from feedback](https://github.com/flexion/qpp-design-exercise/tree/master/project_assets/design-deliverables/Round%202).** The Front-End Developer and UX Designer make improvements to the static click-through based on the comments and suggestions recieved in the previous step.
+1. **Implement [improvements from feedback](https://github.com/flexion/qpp-design-exercise/tree/master/project_assets/design-deliverables/Round%202).** The Front-End Developer and UX Designer make improvements to the static click-through based on the comments and suggestions received in the previous step.

-1. **Create automated ATDD/BDD tests from the statuc click-through.** These tests drive production development and are integrated into the CI/CD pipeline.
+1. **Create automated ATDD/BDD tests from the static click-through.** These tests drive production development and are integrated into the CI/CD pipeline.

 1. **The development team collaborates to fully build out the user story and its supporting unit tests.** Implementation decouples design, style, and function to the greatest extent possible.
-We create a “Clean Architecture”.
+We create a “Clean Architecture.”

 1. **[The user story is validated](https://github.com/flexion/qpp-design-exercise/blob/master/project_assets/user-research/QPPTest-Report.pdf)**.
-Validation is accommplished by testing with real people who have been identified as likely prospective users of the system.
+Validation is accomplished by testing with real people who have been identified as likely prospective users of the system.
 You can view [video snippets of several test users'](https://flexion.wistia.com/medias/hs5ka2xir6) major pain points.
 A password is required to access the video: ```cmsuser1```

 1. **Recommendations from the user testing are placed into the project backlog for implementation in the application.**